However, they can pose a significant risk of injury if they are not used properly.

-Therefore, it is essential that basic safety precautions are taken when they are used.
+Therefore, basic safety precautions must be taken when they are used.

 Legal requirements

-- certain steps to be taken to avoid risk from work at height
+- Certain steps need to be taken to avoid risk from work at height

-- certain work equipment and of places of work at height are inspected.
+- Certain work equipment and places of work at height are inspected.

 Additional requirements might also apply in some circumstances.